amkessler/pycar/README.md

 ## TODO:

-[] IPython notebook for types and functions
+  - IPython notebook for types and functions
-[] Clean IPython notebook for project 1
+  - Clean IPython notebook for project 1
-[] Ipython notebook for project 2
+  - Ipython notebook for project 2
-[] Take home?
-Let's get rid of this for now!
+  - Take home?
+Let's get rid of this for now or at least clean it and make it for human beings
-[] Work on the "if we have time"
-[] Use matplotlib to add some love!
+  - Use matplotlib to add some love!